 Your underlying mental health condition – depression or any other medical or mental health condition, is only important to the Social Security Judge if your depressive symptoms limit you from performing a job 8 hours a day, five days a week.
 Thus, for example, I have won cases in the Atlanta hearing offices in which my client’s medical problem was a moderate, functional heart defect, but in this client’s case, her anxiety and depression about her condition was so severe that she could not concentrate at work.
 Similarly, I have seen judges deny cases in which a claimant had three herniated discs, but was able to function in a minimally demanding job because of an unusually high pain threshold.

-In most cases involving depression and disability, the judge’s decision really boils down to his/her decision about whether you could hold down a simple, sit down type of job that requires no training, that allows you to sit, stand and adjust your position and is not production oriented and does not involve extensive interaction with others.
+In most cases involving depression and disability, the judge’s decision really boils down to his/her decision about whether you could hold down a simple, sit down type of job that requires no training, that does not require interaction with co-workers or supervisors, is not production oriented and does not require independent judgment.
 Examples of these types of jobs include:

 - small parts assembler

 - ticket taker at a move theatre